 Under Construction Developments in Southeast Austin

 As for proposed projects, there are impressive plans in the works in Southeast Austin.
-If all the proposed projects come to fruition, the Southeast submarket can expect to see an additional 18.7 million sf of commercial space and more than 4,000 additional multi-family units.
+If all the proposed projects come to fruition, the Southeast submarket can expect to see an additional 18.7 million square feet of commercial space and more than 4,000 additional multifamily units.

 Proposed Developments in Southeast Austin

 The primary drivers of this volume of space are the large-scale, mixed-use projects proposed for the area.

 The Velocity development, located next to ABIA, is slated to bring 7 million square feet of space, including 3.3 million square feet of office space, 3,000 multifamily units, and 600,000 square feet of flex and creative space.
 Though construction has yet to begin, the project is in the final planning stages and could break ground soon.

 The other big project set to make waves in the Southeast Austin submarket is River Park on East Riverside Drive.
 This project, commonly referred to as the “Domain on Riverside,” is expected to deliver as much as 10 million square feet of mixed-use space.
 Plans for the first 15 acres of the 109-acre development were recently released and include 420,000 square feet of office space, 370 multifamily units, and nearly an acre of open space and parks.

 Although no specific plans have been released, Southeast Austin’s “Dog’s Head” area could also expect to see significant development over the coming decades.
 Encompassing roughly 3,000 acres, the area currently consists of family-owned ranches and mining operations.
 For size comparison, the Domain in Northwest Austin is roughly 350 acres and includes just over 3.6 million square feet of existing office space.